 - Do not use gasoline containing methanol.

-- Do not store fuel either in the fuel tank or fuel containers over the winter unless you use a fuel stabilizer.
+- Do not store fuel either in the fuel tank or fuel containers over the winter unless a fuel stabilizer is used.

-- Do not add oil to the fuel.
+- Do not add oil to gasoline.

 A DANGER

 In certain conditions, gasoline is extremely flammable and highly explosive.
 A fire or explosion from gasoline can burn you and others and can damage property.